henningninneh/site/content/publication/remapping-the-european-agenda‐setting-landscape/index.md

 publication_types:
   - "2"
 authors:
+  - Henning Deters
-  - TEST
+  - Gerda Falkner
 doi: https://doi.org/10.1111/padm.12716
-publication: Public Administration
+publication: Public Administration (online first)
 abstract: In the European Union, agenda‐setting is formally centralized with the European Commission.
 During the last decade since the Lisbon Treaty, however, this agenda‐setting monopoly was challenged by other institutions against the